GPRSBirkbeck/BarrowsTodoApp/README.md

    6. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
 Hide the button if the list is not empty.
 Done!
    7. Reread the instructions one more time, did I do what they asked for? yes.
    8. Block them from entering items with a past due date.
 Check!
    9. Test for 10 mins and fix.
+Done.
    10. Set up push notifications for items expiring today.
    11. Check threading one more time.
 Done.
    12. Make it clear in commit history now that basics are complete.